Silv3rHorn/SeeMore/Readme.md

 # SeeMore

-SeeMore is a Google Chrome **browser extension** that expands FaceBook posts.
+SeeMore is a Google Chrome **browser extension** that expands Facebook posts.
 It scans the webpages for "See more" links and clicks on them.

 ## Installation
 1) Clone repository and extract to folder